 We are supportive of alternative corporate structures that explicitly mandate the consideration of key stakeholders alongside shareholders, where companies believe this to be beneficial in service of their purpose.
-We therefore welcomed the introduction of the Pacte law in May 2019 which provides the possibility for French companies to adopt a purpose (raison d' être) and to enshrine it in their by-laws in order to become a mission-driven company.

 Stewardship and engagement

 Investors must act as responsible stewards and promote long-term sustainable returns on investment through constructive engagement with companies and their directors.
 All substantive correspondence from major institutional investors' representatives should be shared promptly with all board members to help directors fulfil their role to safeguard the interests of all shareholders.
 Our experience has shown that dialogue between companies and committed, long-term investors on strategy, finance, risk management and material environmental, social and governance (ESG) issues can improve the governance and performance of companies.
 Developing relationships of trust with long-term shareholders can be invaluable for boards, and we expect chairs and independent directors to make themselves available for investor engagement, beyond opportunities at formal shareholder meetings.